-You don't want to be the next Uber like that.
+You don't want to be in the headlines like that.
 Proactively create a workplace culture where your staff and your work can thrive, but harassing behavior can't.

 This workshop will unite your whole staff with shared understanding of what's appropriate in your particular workplace.
 Every staff member will build skills to understand how their behavior might impact others as well as skills to advocate for themselves and others in sensitive situations.

 The goal of Anti-Awkward Anti-Harassment is to end workplace sexual harassment.
 Other workplace anti-harassment trainings can so often feel awkward, unrealistic, a downright waste of time because their goal is to limit the employer's liability.
 With Anti-Awkward Anti-Harassment, limiting liability is a nice byproduct of working towards what justice requires us to prioritize: setting consent as the baseline standard for all human sexual activity.

 Anti-Awkward Anti-Harassment helps organizations set clear and realistic boundaries so that:

 (1) People don't have to pretend to be robots at work,

 (2) It becomes just as easy to say no as yes to anything that needs consent, and